dirtylabcoat/urvaerk/README.md

 The name is a pun.
 The word "urverk" in Swedish (my native language) means "clockwork", but the word "värk" (ae = ä) means "pain", because nobody likes time reporting :-)

 Usage:

-	urvaerk create "My Project"
-	Creates a project called "My Project".

 	urvaerk add "My Project" "some task" 60
 	Adds 60 minutes to the task "some task" in "My Project".
-If "some task" doesn't exist, it will be created.
+If the project or the task doesn't exist, it will be created.

 	urvaerk add "My Project" 30
-	Adds 30 minutes to "My Project" without putting it on a specific task (sort of, it's actually put on the task "My Project")
+	Adds 30 minutes to "My Project" without putting it on a specific task (sort of, it's actually put on the task "My Project").
+If the project doesn't exist it will be created.

 	urvaerk remove "My Project" "some task"
 	Removes the task "some task" in "My Project".